LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 3. Internet connection.

 *Note:*
-The RTSDK Java version 2.0.0 L1 (EMA Java 3.6.0) supports Oracle JDK versions 8, 11 and Open JDK version 8.
+The RTSDK Java version 2.0.0 L1 (EMA Java 3.6.0) supports Oracle JDK versions 8, 11, and Open JDK version 8.
 If you are using other versions of RTSDK Java, please check the SDK's [README.md](https://github.com/Refinitiv/Real-Time-SDK/blob/master/Java/README.md) file regarding the supported Java version.

 ### Running the demo applications

 1. Unzip or download the project into a directory of your choice.
 3. Enter the *ema_example* project folder.
-2. Run ```$>mvn package``` command in a console to build the demo applications into a single-all-depencies *rtsdk200_maven-1.0-SNAPSHOT-jar-with-dependencies.jar* file.
+2. Run ```$>mvn package``` command in a console to build the demo applications into a single-all-dependencies *rtsdk200_maven-1.0-SNAPSHOT-jar-with-dependencies.jar* file.
 3. The applications jar file will be available in the project's *target* folder.
 5. Then you can run IProvider_App demo with the following command: